marmelab/react-admin/docs/List.md

 ### Filter On Submit

+![Filters with submit button](./img/filter_with_submit.gif)

 By default, the filter form doesn't provide a submit button, and submits automatically after the user has finished interacting with the form.
 This provides a smooth user experience, but for some APIs, it can cause too many calls.
 In that case, the solution is to add a submit button to the filter form.

-![Filters with submit button](./img/filter_with_submit.gif)

 React-admin doesn't provide any component for that, but it's a good opportunity to illustrate the internals of the `<Filter>` component.
 We'll actually provide an alternative implementation to `<Filter>`.

 As explained earlier, `<List>` clones the `filters` element twice - once to display the filter button, and once to display the filter form.
-This `filters` element can use the `useListContext` hook to interact with the URI query parameter more easily. the hook returns the following constants:
+This `filters` element can use the `useListContext` hook to interact with the URI query parameter more easily.
+The hook returns the following constants:

 - `filterValues`: Value of the filters based on the URI, e.g. `{"commentable":true,"q":"lorem "}`
 - `setFilters()`: Callback to set the filter values, e.g. `setFilters({"commentable":true})`